6502 Microprocessor Kit

 VB1 SUB-D 9, Male (cross cable)

-Kit information, please contact Wichit Sirichote
+Kit is available, Bitcoin and Paypal are accepted, please contact Wichit Sirichote

 Download Schematic,Monitor source code, monitor HEX file (for 27C256 32kB EPROM, with A15=0), PLD files, AT89C2051 HEX file